-- Replaced the 30 year old "STARS" system with SCEIS as the official "book of record" beginning July 1st 2009 enabling all transactions to post to SAP regardless of an agency's accounting system.
-The Comptroller General's support included making available a substantial number of the Office's technical staff as well as the lead person for the SCEIS technical team. - Provided an independent verification service (IV&V) for the SCEIS Executive Oversight Committee that provided updates regarding the various SAP implementations, blueprints, and go-live activities.
-The full time consultant conducted reviews on the statewide implementation of the SAP enterprise resource management software. - Provided funding for a Business Case Study at the direction of the SC Legislature to provide an update of projected savings to agencies. - Continued to support the Budget and Control Board's implementation of a statewide enterprise information system (EIS) that will provide a comprehensive statewide platform for managing the state's financial and human resources.
-The SCEIS project mandated by the

-SC Legislature (Act 151 in 2005), is designed to move the state toward a more comprehensive common system for managing the state's finances.
-Assisted the SCEIS project team converting thirty agencies to the SCEIS system.
+- Assisted the SCEIS project team with converting 69 agencies to the FI/MM and 67 agencies to the HR/PR SCEIS system.
+Continued to maintain the legacy STARS accounting system as well as SCEIS.
+The Comptroller General's support included making available a substantial number of the Office's technical staff as well as the lead person for the SCEIS technical team. - Continued to support the Budget and Control Board's implementation of a statewide enterprise information system (SCEIS) that will provide a comprehensive statewide platform for managing the state's financial and human resources.
+The SCEIS project mandated by the SC Legislature (Act 151 in 2005), is designed to move the state toward a more comprehensive common system for managing the state's finances.
 Conversion for each agency includes implementation of the document management or "imaging" system.

-Note: SCEIS, when fully implanted, will include sixty-nine state agencies; higher education institutions are exempt from SCEIS.
-In addition to the thirty agencies now using the new SAP software, plans for fiscal year 2009-2010 include thirty-five additional agencies.
+Note: SCEIS, when fully implanted, would include seventy-two state entities, including the legislative branch; higher education institutions are exempt from SCEIS.
+In addition to the sixty-seven agencies now using the new SAP software, plans for fiscal year 2010-2011 include four additional agencies.
+Conversion of legislative branch entities is yet to be resolved.

 - Maintained the agency website to allow for more interactive use by agencies communicating with the Comptroller General's Office. - Increased government transparency by allowing citizens to use the Internet to see how state agencies are spending their money.
-Maintained a website that includes both annual and monthly data detailing individual agency expenditures for travel, office supplies, and contractual services.
-Last year, the agency website received an average of 6,800 website views or "hits" per month.
-This year there were approximately 20,000 hits per month. - Began the campaign to encourage local governments to post their transaction registers on the internet.
-Hosts a Local Government Spending Transparency webpage to expand the transparency initiative.
-To date, the webpage includes participation by 12 cities and counties.
+Maintained a website that includes both annual and monthly data detailing individual agency expenditures for travel, office supplies, and contractual services. - Continued the campaign to encourage local governments and school districts to post their transaction registers on the internet.
+Hosts a Local Government Spending and School District Transparency webpage to expand the transparency initiative.
+To date, the webpage includes participation by 92 cities, counties and school districts.
+This is a significant increase from the 12 entities that participated last year. - Increased transparency by providing all Purchasing Card purchases on the Comptroller General's website. - Maintained the SC Stimulus website to keep South Carolinians informed on the American Recovery and Reinvestment Act (ARRA) that was enacted February 2009.

-- Developed the SC Stimulus website to keep South Carolinians informed on the American Recovery and Reinvestment Act (ARRA) that was enacted February 2009. - Received an audit with no exceptions was received as a result of the annual IT audit performed as part of the statewide audit. - The costs for information technology activities compared favorably to the estimated cost of contracting for these services from SIT.
+- Received an audit with no exceptions was received as a result of the annual IT audit performed as part of the statewide audit. - The costs for information technology activities compared favorably to the estimated cost of contracting for these services from DSIT.
 The agency's costs include all Personnel Services and Operating expenses for the Information Technology Division.
-The estimate of the SIT costs are based on rates as published by SIT.
+Estimates of the DSIT costs are based on rates as published by DSIT.